 The Waterworks Division also provides Nampa residents with over 52 million gallons of irrigation water each day.
 The Waterworks employees assure this supply by maintaining and repairing over 450 miles of irrigation lines and 15,000 irrigation valves.
 Staff also attends to over 27,000 irrigation services.

 Provide a safe, clean supply of potable water and an abundant supply of irrigation water by the most efficient means possible, while delivering exceptional customer service.

 Provide both domestic and irrigation water in such abundance that will secure the City of Nampa’s prosperity for decades to come.
 To accomplish this we will install the best infrastructure available to us, remove and upgrade those items that don’t meet our high standards of excellence, continue to improve our processes and treat our customers with the highest level of service possible.

-All Nampa residents are asked to check the programming of their sprinkler control box to assure they are not unknowingly over-watering.
-Those who need help setting a sprinkler control box should contact a lawn care professional.
-Residents are also strongly encouraged to install their own shut off valve to control sprinkler lines and not to operate the city valve as this is for emergency use only.
+Customers needing assistance setting a sprinkler control box are encouraged to contact a local landscaping professional.
+Residents are also strongly encouraged to install their own shut off valve to control sprinkler lines and are asked not to operate the city valve, as this is for emergency use only.

 The City of Nampa receives the majority of its irrigation water from canals and ditches supplied from mountain reservoirs like Arrow Rock, Lucky Peak, and Anderson Ranch.
 Pumps draw water from the canals and ditches to provide pressurized service to customers.
 The length of the irrigation season is dependent on water in the reservoirs and canals.